ERS provides information on a range of farm labor issues, including:

-ACS is a rolling monthly survey that interviews more than two million households annually, collecting basic demographic, labor market, and income data.
+The ACS is a rolling monthly survey that interviews more than two million households annually, collecting basic demographic, labor market, and income data.
 Results are released annually for the nation, for States (with separate tallies for their metropolitan and nonmetropolitan components), and for large metro areas.
 Information on smaller geographic areas is released only for 5-year averages.
 Although the income questionnaire is less detailed than CPS, its larger sample size makes the ACS a more reliable measure of income and basic labor market outcomes for smaller geographic regions.
 Results are accessible using American Fact Finder.
 Farmworkers may be identified using industry and occupation codes in the ACS Public Use Microdata (PUMS) files.

 - Bureau of Economic Analysis (BEA)

 BEA synthesizes data from multiple sources to provide annual industry employment and earnings estimates at the national, State and county levels.
 Information on the number of farm proprietors, hired farmworkers, and both self-employed and hired workers in agricultural support services, and their earnings, is reported.
 Note that BEA's data on self-employment (employment of proprietors) are not comparable to other sources of data on self-employment, because they are not limited to those for whom self-employment is the primary activity.

 - Quarterly Census of Employment and Wages (QCEW)

 The QCEW provides monthly estimates of employment and earnings for all industries, but is limited to employers who are mandated to contribute to State unemployment insurance funds.
-This excludes many smaller farm employers in States that do not have universal unemployment insurance coverage.
+This excludes some smaller farm employers in States that do not have universal unemployment insurance coverage.
 The QCEW classifies farm employers by their primary product, and then reports employment and earnings for all occupations employed in that industry, at the national, State, and county levels.
 Some results are suppressed at lower levels of geography and finer industry detail to protect respondent anonymity.